-13.5 Recommended Roles
+14.5 Recommended Roles

-- Club Member: Will be aware of the details of and adhere to the O'Raghallaigh's GFC Drug and Alcohol Policy. - Parents and Guardians: Support the club in the development and implementation of this policy including procedures for handling incidents of suspected drug misuse. - Coaches: Will be aware of the possibility of drug misuse among players and work with the A.S.A.P.
+- Club Member: Will be aware of the details of and adhere to the O'Raghallaighs GFC Drug and Alcohol Policy. - Parents and Guardians: Support the club in the development and implementation of this policy including procedures for handling incidents of suspected drug misuse. - Coaches: Will be aware of the possibility of drug misuse among players and work with the A.S.A.P.
 Club Officer, Club Chairman and Executives with the aim of preventing harm. - A.S.A.P.
 Club Officer: The A.S.A.P.
-Club Officer is responsible for overseeing the development, implementation and evaluation of this policy in conjunction with the Club

-Chairperson and Executive.
+Club Officer is responsible for overseeing the development, implementation, and evaluation of this policy in conjunction with the Club Chairperson and Executive.
 The A.S.A.P.
-Club Officer shall have good knowledge of the local drug, alcohol and health promotion services in order to assist the club in organising prevention, education and response activities as such needs arise.
-The A.S.A.P.
-Club Officer is Suzanne Markey.

-• Club Chairperson and Executive: All relevant information, paraphernalia or suspected substances found or received shall be forwarded to the Club Chairperson who shall consult with the necessary parties before taking relevant action based upon this policy.
+Club Officer shall have good knowledge of the local drug, alcohol, and health promotion services to assist the club in organising prevention, education and response activities as such needs arise. - Club Chairperson and Executive: All relevant information, paraphernalia or suspected substances found or received shall be forwarded to the Club Chairperson who shall consult with the necessary parties before taking relevant action based upon this policy.
 In the event of the Chairperson not being available to discharge these duties this responsibility will then automatically fall to the Vice Chairperson or Secretary.

-13.6 Education Programme
+14.6 Education Programme

-The O'Raghallaigh's GFC shall arrange for a drug education programme for members, players, parents etc. as appropriate.
-This drug education programme may include the promotion of club policy, provision of literature, workshops or information sessions.
+The O'Raghallaighs GFC shall arrange for a drug education programme for members, players, parents etc. as appropriate.
+This drug education programme may include the promotion of club policy, provision of literature, workshops, or information sessions.
 The Club A.S.A.P.
-Officer in conjunction with the Club Chairperson and Executive shall make arrangements with local drug, alcohol or health promotion services to provide age appropriate drug education annually for young people associated with the club.
+Officer in conjunction with the Club Chairperson and Executive shall decide with local drug, alcohol, or health promotion services to provide age appropriate drug education annually for young people associated with the club.

-13.7 Protocol for Dealing with Drug Misuse
+14.7 Protocol for Dealing with Drug Misuse

-The O'Raghallaigh's GFC shall endeavour to respond to all drug-related incidents in a firm but fair manner, with due respect for the safety and welfare of individuals involved, other members of the club and the wider community and shall also fulfil any legal obligations that might apply.
+The O'Raghallaighs GFC shall endeavour to respond to all drug-related incidents in a firm but fair manner, with due respect for the safety and welfare of individuals involved, other members of the club and the wider community and shall also fulfil any legal obligations that might apply.

-13.8 Outline of Restrictions
+14.8 Outline of Restrictions

-The misuse or supply of drugs is viewed as unacceptable by the O'Raghallaigh's GFC.
+The misuse or supply of drugs is viewed as unacceptable by the O'Raghallaighs GFC.
 Members or officials are prohibited from presenting themselves for club duties while under the influence of a drug.
 Breaches of these restrictions are punishable by warnings, suspensions and expulsions as deemed appropriate.

-13.9 Reporting of Incidents
+14.9 Reporting of Incidents